 - in all other cases: that it is necessary for our legitimate interests.
-As a platform which seeks to connect our Clients with niche Consultants, the collection and sharing of personal data is a fundamental, essential part of our business.
+As a platform which seeks to connect our Clients with niche Experts, the collection and sharing of personal data is a fundamental, essential part of our business.
 We carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests, before we go ahead with such processing.

 Disclosing your personal information

 In addition, we may pass relevant personal information to others where this is necessary for the service you require.
 For example, if you wish to provide advice to one of our Clients, we may disclose your information to the relevant Client so that they can decide whether to connect with you.

 We take the security of personal information seriously and all information you provide to us is stored on our secure servers.
 We have procedures in place to ensure that our paper and computer systems and databases are protected against unauthorised disclosure, use, loss and damage.
 We only use third party service providers where we are satisfied that they provide adequate security for your personal data.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site and any transmission is at your own risk.